Unnamed-1408/CSE5002_Mini_Project/report/report.md

 ## Conclusion

-Using PCA, one-hot encoding, and padding missing values does not result in a performance gain.
-In graph embedding using unsupervised learning, the learners using Node2vec and OneVSOne classifiers perform the best, achieving 84.5% accuracy on the test set.
-Among graph embeddings with GNN and supervised learning, GraphSAGE performs the best, achieving 83% accuracy.
+Using PCA, one-hot encoding, and filling missing values does not result in a performance gain.
+In graph embedding using unsupervised learning (Node2vec), the learners using OneVSOne classifiers perform the best, achieving 84.5% accuracy on the test set.
+Among graph embeddings with supervised learning and GNN, GraphSAGE performs the best, achieving 83% accuracy.
 Although not as accurate as unsupervised learning, it has a speed advantage.
 Training Node2vec and OneVSOne usually takes about 20 min, while GraphSAGE takes only about 5 min.

 Therefore, using GraphSAGE is the best choice.